-A recent South African cold and flu study found that the sale of over-the-counter (OTC) medicines to treat colds and flu increased in 2016, with the most popular medications aimed at pain and fever relief, as well as medication for wet and dry coughs and colds.
+According to a South African cold and flu study, the sale of over-the-counter (OTC) medicines to treat colds and flu increased in 2016, with the most popular medications aimed at pain and fever relief, as well as medication for wet and dry coughs and colds.

 Given the high cost of GP visits, as well as access to health information online, it’s not difficult to see why more people are self-medicating.

 Surveys suggest that at any one time, up to one in three children or adults are suffering from a cough, so it’s not surprising that coughs are among the most common complaints that people seek medical advice for.
 Last year, South Africans spent around half a billion rand on cough syrup medicines alone.